Andrew-William-Smith/CS314-Practice/NativeArray/Chaocipher/README.md

 Your task is to implement Chaocipher encoding of a `String` plaintext message given left and right alphabets encoded in `char` arrays.
 Your solution must work for the *general* case: that is, the user should be able to pass in alphabets in any script, including non-Latin alphabets, and your solution should correctly encode the message in those scripts.
-**Your solution must not create any additional data structures**, although you may write whatever helper methods you see fit.
+**Your solution must not create any additional data structures save for `char` arrays**, although you may write whatever helper methods you see fit.
 You may **not** use any additional classes from the Java standard library.